 The Jakobs Corporation, which is very retro, very steampunk-ish.
 Aside from making Wild West-ish hunting-quality sniper rifles, semiautomatic rifles high-poweredrevolvers, and shotguns it looks to be in on the colony supply industry, making prefab housing and fuel tanks.
 They also made a small town for the workers employed to make their guns, and control most of the wood production on Pandora.
 Despite being (outwardly) one of the least advanced, they're implied to be Hyperion's biggest rival.

 Torgue, however, differs from literally everyone in that they have based their strategy on pure 'MANLINESS... and actually succeeded.
-Their guns have extremely high caliber barrels and are adorned with danger markings and checkerboard patterns, sort of resembling guns from a 90s comic in their patterns and oversized builds (think Rob Liefeld or Tank Girl), making some fans say the Torgue Corporation must be run by either Saxton Hale or Ork Boyz (the second game proved them completely correct, as their CEO mister Torgue is an Idiot SavantAdult Child who likes to blow stuff up).
+Their guns have extremely high caliber barrels, are adorned with danger markings and checkerboard patterns, and in the second game, always fire explosive rounds.
+They resemble guns from a 90s comic in their patterns and oversized builds (think Rob Liefeld or Tank Girl), making some fans say the Torgue Corporation must be run by either Saxton Hale or Ork Boyz (the second game proved them completely correct, as their CEO mister Torgue is an Idiot SavantAdult Child who likes to blow stuff up).
 They have the money to put huge tournaments on other planets, and also manufacture radios and motorcycles.
 They also own an interplanetary TV station, which is used to televise said tournament.

 By Borderlands 2, Atlas and S&S Munitions are out of business.
 In the former's case, Hyperion has taken over the role of the villainous megacorp under the leadership of Corrupt Corporate Executive and douchebag extraordinaire Handsome Jack, who is essentially waging a war against the entire population of Pandora in a hunt for an ancient Vault.
 The latter has since been put out of business by local bandit-made guns, which replicate the S&S gimmick of "more ammo!" at a much cheaper price.